Separation Anxiety Training Help For Dogs

 White Spacer - Separation Anxiety Training Help For Dogs

-People often take it personally when they come home to find their dog has destroyed furniture, chewed through the front door or a wall, had accidents or barks non stop until someone comes home.
-But your dog is not acting this way on purpose.
+People often take it personally when they come home to find their dog has destroyed furniture, chewed through the front door or a wall, had accidents, or barked non stop until they came home.
+Your dog is not acting this way on purpose, and punishing them or getting upset when they do so is one of the last things you should do when you want to stop separation anxiety in dogs

 Sep Anx Ex pic - Separation Anxiety Training Help For Dogs

-Other people think a kennel can solve their dog’s separation anxety problem, but that just causes the dog to become more frustrated as its not addressing the root cause to the problem; an insecurity of being left home alone.
-Or try to escape, or chew their way out of the kennel!
+Other people think a kennel can solve their dog’s separation anxiety problem, but that just causes the dog to become more frustrated as it is not addressing the root cause of the problem – an insecurity about being left home alone.
+Dogs with seperation anxiety may also try to escape, or chew their way out of the kennel!

 IMG 6653 scaled - Separation Anxiety Training Help For Dogs

-Your dog may not chew things up or soil the house when its in a kennel, but the anxiety is often multiplied, resulting in evern worse behaviors (territorality, barking, aggression, sound sensitivity, fearful behaviors, etc).
+Your dog may not chew things up or soil the house when they are in a kennel, but the anxiety is often multiplied, resulting in even worse behaviors (territoriality, barking, aggression, sound sensitivity, fearful behaviors, etc).

 Requirements for our Treatment Program